• Skip to primary navigation

 - Handle dried pasta gently

-- For long pasta shapes layer on a tray with parchment paper in between each layer.
+- For long pasta shapes layer completely dried pasta on a tray with parchment paper in between each layer.
 For short pasta varieties, store in wide-mouth glass jars or another sturdy airtight container.

 - Not ideal, but you could consider cutting pasta noodles shorter

 Note: If your dough isn't perfect the first time, don't worry!
-Each time you make pasta, you'll develop a better feel for the right texture and consistency and then it becomes second nature!
+Each time you make pasta, you'll develop a better feel for the right texture and consistency and then it really does become second nature!

 Spinach Pasta Variations